Mariner41165/MarinaDelbeevaMobile/README.md

 mvn clean test -PcloudIosWeb - initializes web application test on device iPhone X

+Note, that before running native tests drag&drop apk file from src/main/resources/ to

 !Attention

 To run the tests on EPAM Mobile Cloud person should provide his personal token for security reasons.
 It can be found in users settings on mobilecloud.epam.com.
-Copy the token and paste it in file "project.properties" in the directory src/test/resources/.
+Copy the token and paste it in file src/test/resources/project.properties.